hookyAt/ChuteDelay/README.md

 	* parachute gets deployed after your delay

 * There is no support for symmetry parts, all parachutes have to be edited by hand.
 * There is no support for action groups.
-If activated with a action group the parachutes will deploy without delay.
+If activated with an action group the parachutes will deploy without delay.

 # TROUBLESHOOTING